 About 2,000 eye-related work injuries occur in the U.S. every day!

 With approximately 2,000 occupational eye injuries occurring each day in the U.S. alone, eye protection should be a main concern for employers managing hazardous work environments.
 More often than not, workplace injuries can be avoided by putting comprehensive health and safety protocols in place.
-This includes conducting a hazard assessment before work begins, training employees on the correct way to use personal protection equipment and mitigating unnecessary dangers.
-When it comes to eye injuries, there are certain scenarios and jobs that could lead to harm - here are five of the most common:
+This includes conducting a hazard assessment before work begins, training employees on the correct way to use personal protection equipment, and mitigating unnecessary dangers.
+When it comes to eye injuries, certain scenarios and jobs could lead to harm - here are five of the most common:

 "Workers should undergo regular vision testing to promote workplace safety."

 Safety Business and Legal Resources, a company that helps businesses reach state and federal safety standards, notes that uncorrected vision can be a major cause of accidents.
 To mitigate this risk, workers should undergo regular vision testing.
 Consider that if a worker can't see well, it can cause two main hazards.
 For one, the worker may lean in closer to better see what he or she is doing, which could result in an eye injury.
 Secondly, a worker with uncorrected vision may make a miscalculation due to not being able to see, resulting in mistakes, accidents, or injuries to other parts of the body.

 2. Masonry or carpentry work